Uncrewed spacecraft: Robotic vs. uncrewed spacecraft

-Space probes and observatories
+Space probes

-A space probe is a robotic spacecraft that does not orbit Earth, but instead, explores further into outer space.
+A space probe is a robotic spacecraft that does not orbit Earth, but instead explores the outer space.
 Space probes have different sets of scientific instruments on board.
 A space probe may approach the Moon; travel through interplanetary space; flyby, orbit, or land on other planetary bodies; or enter interstellar space.
 Space probes send collected data to Earth.
-Space probes can be orbiters, landers, and rovers.
 Space probes can also gather materials from its target and return it to Earth.

 Once a probe has left the vicinity of Earth, its trajectory will likely take it along an orbit around the Sun similar to the Earth's orbit.
 To reach another planet, the simplest practical method is a Hohmann transfer orbit.
 More complex techniques, such as gravitational slingshots, can be more fuel-efficient, though they may require the probe to spend more time in transit.
-Some high Delta-V missions (such as those with high inclination changes) can only be performed, within the limits of modern propulsion, using gravitational slingshots.
+Some high Delta-V missions (such as those with high inclination changes) can only be performed using gravitational slingshots.
 A technique using very little propulsion, but requiring a considerable amount of time, is to follow a trajectory on the Interplanetary Transport Network.

+Space telescopes

 A space telescope or space observatory is a telescope in outer space used to observe astronomical objects.
 Space telescopes avoid the filtering and distortion of electromagnetic radiation which they observe, and avoid light pollution which ground-based observatories encounter.
 They are divided into two types: satellites which map the entire sky (astronomical survey), and satellites which focus on selected astronomical objects or parts of the sky and beyond.
-Space telescopes are distinct from Earth imaging satellites, which point toward Earth for satellite imaging, applied for weather analysis, espionage, and other types of information gathering.
+Space telescopes are distinct from Earth imaging satellites, which point toward Earth for satellite imaging, applied for weather analysis, reconnaissance, and other types of information gathering.

 Cargo spacecraft

-Cargo or resupply spacecraft are robotic vehicles designed to transport supplies, such as food, propellant, and equipment, to space stations.
+Cargo or resupply spacecraft are robotic vehicles designed to transport supplies, such as food, propellant, and equipment, to crewed space stations.
 This distinguishes them from space probes, which are primarily focused on scientific exploration.

 Automated cargo spacecraft have been servicing space stations since 1978, supporting missions like Salyut 6, Salyut 7, Mir, the International Space Station (ISS), and the Tiangong space station.

 Currently, the ISS relies on four types of cargo spacecraft: the Japanese HTV-X, the Russian Progress, along with the American Cargo Dragon 2, and Cygnus.
+The European Automated Transfer Vehicle was previously used between 2008 and 2015.
 China's Tiangong space station is solely supplied by the Tianzhou.

+Future cargo spacecraft

-The American Dream Chaser is under development for future use with the ISS.
-The European Automated Transfer Vehicle was previously used between 2008 and 2015.
+The American Dream Chaser is under development from 2004.
+As of 2025, its first orbital test flight is expected in 2026, but it is no longer contracted to resupply missions to the ISS.

+Since 2023, ESA has been pursuing the LEO Cargo Return Service initiative to develop one or more cargo spacecraft capable of returning to Earth.

+China is developing two new cargo spacecraft to complement the Tianzhou in supporting the Tiangong space station.
+Qingzhou is a small pressurized spacecraft with no heat shield, while Haolong is a reusable spaceplane.